Department of Labor Logo United States Department of Labor

 The number of students in public middle schools is expected to decrease over the projections decade.
 The number of classes needed to accommodate these students will depend on class size, with larger classes requiring fewer teachers than smaller ones.

-Employment growth for middle school teachers also will depend on state and local government budgets.
+Employment of middle school teachers also will depend on state and local government budgets.
 If state and local governments experience budget deficits, they may increase class size while maintaining or reducing teaching staff levels.
-Conversely, budget surpluses at the state and local level could lead to additional employment growth for middle school teachers.
+Conversely, budget surpluses at the state and local level could lead to more teaching positions within that locality.

 Percent Numeric